wpilibsuite/frc-docs/source/docs/software/actuators/using-motor-controllers.rst

 CTRE CAN Motor Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please refer to the third party CTR documentation on the Phoenix software for more detailed information.
+Please refer to the third party CTRE documentation on the Phoenix software for more detailed information.
 The documentation is available `here. <https://phoenix-documentation.readthedocs.io/en/latest/>`_